offen/offen/docs/running-offen/tutorials/configuring-deploying-offen-ubuntu.md

 ---

-## Downloading and Installing the binaries
+## Downloading and installing the binaries

 You can download a tarball of the latest release from our [Releases section on GitHub][releases].